bontaq/coupons/README.md

 The entrypoint is [Main](https://github.com/bontaq/coupons/blob/main/app/Main.hs) which brings up the server & db connection pool, parses the incoming data, and then calls the [Service](https://github.com/bontaq/coupons/blob/main/src/Service.hs).

 ### Workflow
-Haskell, has an extremely good Repl.
+Haskell has an extremely good Repl.
 I would consider it the primary way to develop and interact with the code.
-Typically, what you'll do _a lot_ of is
+Typically, what you'll do a lot is

  1. Have the code you want to test open
  2. Have the tests open